sfcta/CMP_Scripts/INRIX/xd_segments/README.md

 6. `xd_diff.ipynb` can then be used to explore the differences between the current and the last map version of the INRIX XD road network.
 (And probably potentially loop back to step 5.4 and 5.5 if necessary).
 7. If desired, use GIS software to visualize the results for further verification.
 8. TMP: For now, note the options specified in step 5 in a TOML file, and save it in `Q:\CMP\LOS Monitoring YYYY\Network_Conflation\vxx0x\` (created in step 3).
+9. For network conflation with the monthly COVID tracker network (i.e. not the CMP network as in reports) rename/add "-expandednetwork.csv" at the end of the two correspondence files (one "Manual" one not).